 Your location may affect the airfare you pay too.
 Prices reflect higher demand in the nation’s busiest airports, including Chicago’s O’Hare, LA International, San Francisco International, Boston’s Logan and La Guardia in New York City.
 The same is true for traveling from smaller airports because you may have to add on a short flight to get to a larger hub, so you should budget a bit more for your plane tickets.

-If you do intend to fly over the holidays, be sure to figure in airport parking.
+If you do intend to fly over the holidays, be sure to also remember to compare airport parking prices to get the best deal.
 Average rates range from $3 to more than $20 per day, depending on your proximity to arrival and departure gates, and parking lots fill up quickly, so it’s best to make airport parking reservations as soon as you’ve got your flights booked.

 Holiday Travel Trends

 If you are like the vast majority of Americans, however, you travel by car during the holiday season.
-AAA reports that 90 percent of the traveling population will be driving themselves to their destinations this year.
-That amounts to 39.1 million people during Thanksgiving week alone.
-According to AAA, the average family spends just under $500 on each holiday trip and drives an average distance of 588 miles.
+AAA reports that 54.4 million Americans will be driving themselves to their destinations this year for Thanksgiving.
+It’s 112.7 million travelers for the 2022 holiday period according to AAA year-end reports

 The Cost of Staying Away